credfeto/credfeto-enum-source-generation/README.md

 ## Using

-Add a reference to the Credfeto.Enumeration.Source.Generation package in each project.
+Add a reference to the ``Credfeto.Enumeration.Source.Generation`` package in each project you need the code generation to run.

 ```xml
 <ItemGroup>